Decipherment of ancient Egyptian scripts: Rosetta Stone

 The first copies of the stone's inscriptions were sent to France in 1800.
-In 1801 the French force in Egypt was besieged by the Ottoman Empire and the British and surrendered in the Capitulation of Alexandria.
+In 1801 the French army in Egypt was besieged by British and Ottoman forces and surrendered in the Capitulation of Alexandria.
 By its terms, the Rosetta Stone passed to the British.
 Upon the stone's arrival in Britain, the Society of Antiquaries of London made engravings of its text and sent them to academic institutions across Europe.

 Reports from Napoleon's expedition spurred a mania for ancient Egypt in Europe.
 Egypt was chaotic in the wake of the French and British withdrawal, but after Muhammad Ali took control of the country in 1805, European collectors descended on Egypt and carried away numerous antiquities, while artists copied others.
 No one knew these artefacts' historical context, but they contributed to the corpus of texts that scholars could compare when trying to decipher the writing systems.